marifarwi/Soilpunk_joulethief/README.md

 ### Materials for the mud battery

 - Mud (samples should be collected in advance)
-- Containers ( ex: glass jar or plastic - Around 1L)
+- Containers with big opening on top( ex: glass jar or plastic - minimum around 1L)
-- Electric wires ( Copper wires 30 cm - 2 wires are
-needed per battery)
+- Electric wires ( Copper wires 30 cm - 2 wires are needed per battery)
-- Stainless steel grids (To be cut in rectangles. per battery size 5 x 7 cm)
+- Metal grids to be cut in rectangles.
+Size for a 1L: around 5 x 15 cm, but can change according to the size and shape of your container.
+Aluminium nets are good to use but you can use what is available around you.
 - Epoxy glue (included in kit)
+- Small brush to spread the glue.
 - Active coal (included in kit)
-- Agar ( 10 g is needed per battery)
+- Agar ( 10 g is needed per 1 L battery)
 - Salts substances (any broth powder - 1 pack, 2 g per battery)
 - LED (included in kit)
 - Multimeter